 - Xenoblade has Alcamoth and the Frontier Village.
 The former is an advanced muti-level city that floats above the Eryth Sea, which is located atop the Bionis' head.
 However, the Frontier Village is a whopping 9 level monstrosity, connected by stairs and rope bridges, that's so big that you can literally fall to your death!
 The same is true, if you fall from the upper ring, or either of the observation decks, of Alcamoth.

 - Final Fantasy VII's Midgar.
-An upper plate separates the ground-level slums (numbered 0-8) from the other districts.
+In all sectors (numbered 0-8), an upper plate separates the ground-level slums from the other districts.
 This plate also blocks sunlight (what little there is of it) from trickling down into the slums.
-Agents from Shinra Inc. destroy a support structure beneath Sector 7, causing a section of the plate to come loose and crush everyone beneath.
+Agents from Shinra Inc. activate a support structure's Self-Destruct Mechanism between both layers of Sector 7, causing a section of the plate to come loose and crush everyone beneath before sending an earthquake relief force on the plate.
 Ironically, Reeve later moves the entire population of Midgar into the slums to protect them from METEOR.

 - An additional secret level, only known as Deepground, is located below both Midgar and the Slums, only accessible via the Sector 0 reactor.
 (Dirge of Cerberus)

 - The military port city of Junon also has a small village under it, near the elevator to the city proper.